Cancer Diagnostic Assays: Fluorescence Assays for Proteases

 Applications:This innovative technology can be used to:

 - Quantitative determination of the protease-activities of all cancers that over-express one or several proteases (protease signature).

-- Coupling of optical (fluorescence), magnetic (MRI), and x-ray imaging of the tumor location and extension, together with a quantitative determination of the urokinase activity.
+- Coupling of optical (fluorescence), magnetic (MRI), and x-ray imaging of the tumor location & extension with a quantitative determination of the urokinase activity.

 - U.S. patent #8,969,027 issued on March 3, 2015 with additional divisional applications pending.

 - EPO Patent Number 2,260,108 validated in France, Germany and UK.

 - Australian Patent Number 2009221976 issued on June 12, 2014.

 - International Patent Protection filed in Canada in September 2010.

 Initially, 32 separate participants in various stages of breast or non-small cell lung cancer were tested.
 Data was collected from 20 people with breast cancer -- ranging in age from 36 to 81 years old -- and 12 people with lung cancer -- ranging in age from 27 to 63 years old.
 Twelve people without cancer were also tested as a control group.
 This group ranged in age from 26 to 62 years old.